xapian/xapian/xapian-applications/omega/docs/overview.rst

 CPU, time and memory limits to prevent a runaway filter from blocking indexing of other files.

+The way omindex decides how to index a file is based around MIME content-types.
+First of all omindex will look up a file's extension in its extension to MIME type map.
+If there's no entry, it will then ask libmagic to examine the contents of the file and try to determine a MIME type.

 The following formats are supported as standard (you can tell omindex to use other filters too - see below):